Khloe Kardashian’s Close-Up Face Photo Slammed By Instagram

 Khloe Kardashian took to social media on Wednesday to share a extreme close-up which showcased a makeup look that she did herself.

-In the photo, the Keeping Up with the Kardashians star is seen sitting in her Rolls Royce car as she zoomed the camera in tight on her face.
+In the photo, the Keeping Up With The Kardashians star is seen sitting in her Rolls Royce car as she zoomed the camera in tight on her face.
 Khloe’s makeup look consisted of darkened eyebrows, thick lashes, and a pink eye shadow that wrapped around her entire eye.

 Kardashian also sported a shimmering highlighter on her face, pink blush on her cheeks, and a light pink color on her plump pout to complete her glam style.

-Khloe had her long, blonde hair pulled back into a sleek style behind her head and wore a pair of large diamond studded earrings.
+Khloe had her long, blond hair pulled back into a sleek style behind her head and wore a pair of large diamond studded earrings.
 She also donned a black shirt in the photo.

 The photo got a ton of comments from Kardashian’s friends, family, and loyal fans, all of which called the reality star gorgeous and gushed over her makeup look.
 However, not everyone was a fan of the photo.
 Some of Khloe’s followers called her out over the snap.

-“The blur is so bad,” one fan said in the comment section, hinting that the photo may be altered.
+“The blur is so bad,” one fan said in the comments section, hinting that the photo may be altered.

 “You can straight up see a ridiculous blur on her hairline too,” another agreed.